Tim Barnes ready to lead the Hoya offense

 Sgarlata will host camps on June 6 and July 18 at Multi-Sport Field

 Camp is open for boys entering 7-12 grade in Fall of 2014

 Childrey will coach wide receivers, while Kolt will coach the defensive line

+In 2012, Childrey coached the team’s outside linebackers, working with Dustin Wharton, who made over 100 tackles for his second straight season and earned First Team All-Patriot League honors.
 In 2011, Childrey worked with defensive backs, as the unit finished second in the Patriot League with 17 interceptions.
 Under his guidance, senior safeties Wayne Heimuli and David Quintero had productive seasons, each intercepting three passes.